rio-rattenrudel/mios32/README.md

 * The fade-out feature has been fixed here.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;d.
-[Fixed: Use only the activated CC values of the tracks for the LFO](https://github.com/rio-rattenrudel/mios32/commit/8b3f09a02e9457242f621ea81ca903b38fc3da1b)
+[Fixed: Use only the activated CC values of the tracks for the LFO + Refactoring](https://github.com/rio-rattenrudel/mios32/commit/8b3f09a02e9457242f621ea81ca903b38fc3da1b)

 * _Note: affects data storage_